bwbio/PROSE/README.md

 ```

 ## Example Usage
-Running PROSE is straightforward in the terminal, IDE, or command line.
+PROSE can be easily run as a command line tool or in your IDE of choice.
 The following Python code demonstrates how to generate PROSE scores for proteins in a given correlation matrix.
 ```
 import pyprose